 In the fall of 2012, RIGE will hold an open session for the campus community to learn more about the themes, provide the office with more feedback and leave suggestions for projects and opportunities to pursue under those themes.
 On Oct.
-29, 2012, Celebrate UO Research Day, lunch sessions devoted to delving deeper into the topics will be held.
-We will strategize on how to bring together collaborative and cross-functional research teams to address questions embedded in each theme.
-The sessions will occur in the new Lewis Integrative Science Building.
+29, 2012, Celebrate UO Research Day, lunch sessions devoted to delving deeper into the topics were held in the new Lewis Integrative Science Building.
+Faculty members strategized on how to bring together collaborative and cross-functional research teams to address questions embedded in each theme.
 Internal award programs sponsored by RIGE have been developed to provide financial support to faculty groups interested in moving forward on projects relevant to themes the faculty have identified.
 In fall 2012, RIGE will continue to hold conversations with faculty groups to refine the concepts and coalesce around relevant opportunities.

 A sustainable future depends on redesigning the ways humans manage and steward natural and manufactured resources, grounded in a strong basic understanding of fundamental processes and in thoughtful application.
 Researchers at the University of Oregon are renowned for their "green" approaches to solving problems, from "re-engineering" the science, manufacturing, and business processes related to critical products; assessing and improving our human institutions to respond to environmental change; restructuring cities and transportation systems for improved livability; designing buildings and developing new advanced materials to reduce our energy footprint; and untangling the complex web of multi-directional impacts among humans, natural resources, ecosystems and built environments.
 Research across the university—from law and business, to natural and social sciences, planning, and architecture—is helping to establish Oregon as an intellectual and economic leader in fostering a sustainable future for our planet and its people.